-Price movement isn't the only risk: certain types of mortgages can pull you underwater because your loan balance increases over time.
+But price movement isn't the only risk: Certain types of mortgages can pull you underwater because your loan balance increases over time.
 When you don't pay enough each month to cover the interest charges on your loan, those costs can be added to your loan balance.

 Options for Upside Down Loans

-If you find your loan upside down, you've got difficult decisions to make.
+If you find yourself in an upside-down loan, you've got difficult decisions to make.

 One option is to keep your car or home and continue paying on the loan.
 Unfortunately, that's not always feasible.
 Expensive repairs can make a vehicle more trouble than it's worth, and you might need to relocate and sell your house for a variety of reasons.
-If you take this route, investigate gap insurance to manage your risk.
+If you take this route, investigate gap insurance for automobiles to manage your risk.

 Another option is to sell—just to put an end to things.
-The bad news is that selling won't bring in enough money to pay off the loan, so you'll have to come up with cash on your own.
+The bad news is that selling won't bring in enough money to pay off your loan, so you'll have to come up with the remaining cash on your own.
 If you're selling a car, it might be best to sell it yourself, as you can often get higher prices from private buyers than you'll get from a dealership.

-You can also stop the bleeding by working with your lender.
-Discuss your options with your lender and with a local bank or credit union.
-One approach might be to sell your car and create a new loan for any unpaid balance.
-This might require a voluntary repossession.
-You won't have a car, but you will have lower monthly payments and lower interest costs going forward.
+You can potentially stop the bleeding by working with your lender.
+Discuss your situation with your lender and with a local bank or credit union.
+One option might be to sell your car and pay off the remaining balance over time, which might involve voluntary repossession.
+You won't have a car, but you may have lower monthly payments and lower interest costs going forward.
 Combine this with the purchase of an inexpensive used car, and you might be on your way to standing on solid financial ground.
-Or, you could try leasing a car instead.